 Q: What additional training and supplies could be provided to members tasked with addressing the spread of the virus?

 A: Each chapter should demand to bargain for safety training and adequate supplies appropriate for the chapter.

-The standards are fairly detailed about what the Prevention Plan must contain.
+The standards are detail what the Prevention Plan must contain.
 In addition, they require the employer to identify and evaluate any workplace-specific hazards.
 The employer must allow employees and any “authorized employee representative” to participate in this evaluation process.
 This means CSEA must have a seat at the table in developing and/or refining each Prevention Plan.

 LRRs and members should refer to the emergency standards themselves for precise details about what each Prevention Plan must contain.
 In addition, the California Department of Public Health has issued school-specific safety guidance that employers must follow.
-Please see the Cal/OSHA Emergency Regulation FAQ and Emergency Temporary Standards Flyer for more information about how to keep your worksite safe.
+Please see the Cal/OSHA Emergency Regulation FAQ.

 Q: What can CSEA members do to protect their health?